 This is for people on municipally-treated water, not wells.
 If you have a well, get your water tested.

 Step 1:- Determine if your municipality uses chloramines or chlorine, AND if they add fluoride.

 Do a web search for ” ‘your town + state’ annual water quality report” OR call the number on your water bill to ask them.

 Based on the answer to those 2 questions:

 a.
-If you have chlorine, not chloramines, and no fluoride, this is the best choice:
+If you have chlorine, not chloramines, and no fluoride, this is the best choice for larger homes:

 b.
-If you have chloramines (even some of the time) and no fluoride, this is the best choice:
+If you have chloramines (even some of the time) and no fluoride, this is the best choice for larger homes:

 c.
-If you have Chlorine OR Chloramine AND Fluoride you can select either one of the 2 or 3 tank whole house filters that is described as filtering Fluoride – see them on this page:
+If you have Chlorine OR Chloramine AND Fluoride, select one of the 2 tank whole house filters that is described as filtering Fluoride.
+See them on this page: